Slit-slide-sew bijections for oriented planar maps: Introduction

 where $\Cat_n=\frac{1}{n+1}\binom{2n}{n}$ is the $n$-th Catalan number, which, in particular, counts binary trees on $n+1$ leaves (and thus with $2n+1$ edges).
-As a result, this identity~\eqref{remeq} can be interpreted as an equinumerosity between the sets of \begin{itemize} \item binary trees on $n+1$ leaves with a marked leaf. \item binary trees on $n$ leaves with a marked edge, as well as a parameter either $\mathrm{left}$ or $\mathrm{right}$; \end{itemize} Consequently, there exists a bijection between these two sets and the idea is to find a simple constructive one, in the sense that the modification needed to pass from one set to the other one is as minimal as possible.
+As a result, this identity~\eqref{remeq} can be interpreted as an equinumerosity between the sets of \begin{itemize} \item binary trees on $n+1$ leaves with a marked leaf; \item binary trees on $n$ leaves with a marked edge, as well as a parameter either $\mathrm{left}$ or $\mathrm{right}$. \end{itemize} Consequently, there exists a bijection between these two sets and the idea is to find a simple constructive one, in the sense that the modification needed to pass from one set to the other one is as minimal as possible.
 In this example, the bijection is quite straightforward to find and we invite the reader unknowing of it to find it as a warm-up exercise.

-For plane forests and planar maps, a family of growth bijections relying on \emph{slit-slide-sew} operations has been introduced by the first author~\cite{Bet14,Bet20,BeKo24arX}.
-Such an operation also appears (under the name ``cut-and-slide'') in a work by the third author~\cite{Lou19} that extends R\'emy's bijection to all planar maps.
-We must also mention that growth bijections have also inspired \emph{probabilistic growth schemes} both for trees and planar maps~\cite{LuWi04,ABe14,Fle24}.
+For plane forests and planar maps, a family of growth bijections relying on \emph{slit-slide-sew} operations has been introduced by the first author~\cite{Bet14,Bet20,BeKo26}.
+Such an operation also appears (under the name ``cut-and-slide'') in a work by the third author~\cite{Lou19} that extends R\'emy's bijection to all planar maps, and in a work of Schabanel~\cite{Sch25} on bipartite maps via a bijection of Schaeffer~\cite{Sch97}.
+We must also mention that growth bijections have inspired \emph{probabilistic growth schemes} both for trees and planar maps~\cite{LuWi04,ABe14,Fle24}.